Robert Johns | 10 Feb, 2025

 Importing the random Module

-First things first, in order to actually use the random() function, you need to import the random module, which is included in the Python standard library:
+First things first, in order to actually use the random() function or any other function from Python’s random module, you need to import it.
+Thankfully, the module is included in the Python standard library:

 import random